aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/groupbox/_index.md

 ```

-the name of the shape.
+Gets the name of the shape.

 ```
 shape.setName("shape1");